 Max Cooper has carved out a unique position for himself as an artist, merging electronic music, visual art and science through installations, live audio-visual and immersive sound experiences.
 His label, Mesh, the embodiment of these passions, releasing music which is part of wider collaborations in the arts and sciences.

 Born in 1980 and raised in Belfast, Cooper pursued music as well as science, earning a PhD in computational biology in 2008, while crystallizing his complex yet melodic sound, and his impressive run of singles dating back to 2007.
-Since then he has developed his live performances with a focus on sensory immersion, with surround sound live shows 4D Sound, Hyperform, a 360 audio and visual surround dome experience with Canadian artist Maotik, his surround club show featured at Berghain, Aether, and collaborations with Future Wife and Zaha Hadid architects.
+Since then he has developed his live performances with a focus on sensory immersion, visual arts and interdisciplinary collaboration, with 4D Sound live shows and audio sculpture installations, Hyperform, a 360 audio and visual surround dome experience with Canadian artist Maotik, his surround club show featured at Berghain, the Aether light field installation collaboration with Architecture Social Club, and collaborations with The Babraham Institute and Zaha Hadid architects.

+His three studio albums have received critical acclaim.
+2014’s debut Human, which featured stunning vocal contributions from Kathrin DeBoer and Braids’ Raphaelle Standell-Preston, was a sweeping and cinematic work that employed aggression and nuance in equal doses.
 Then Emergence in 2017, zoomed out to look at the building blocks that make up the world around us.
-Involving collaborations with mathematicians, scientists and visual artists, the project is summarised at http://emergence.maxcooper.net.
+Involving collaborations with mathematicians, scientists and visual artists, the project is summarised at emergence.maxcooper.net.
 Lush and subtle with a glowing melodic streak that runs throughout, Emergence is a document of pure sonic alchemy that only Cooper could present in such an intriguing form.

-The album release will be followed by the launch of new 270 immersive audio-visual shows, which employ the roof and walls to envelop the audience in Max’s world.
+2018 saw the release of Cooper’s third studio album ‘One Hundred Billion Sparks’ in which he interrogates notions of identity whilst profiling the complex mechanisms that make us all wonderfully unique.
+For more information visit onehundredbillionsparks.net.
 Cooper’s long running collaboration with Architecture Social Club, Aether, also coming to fruition as a bold new form of live audio-visual experience – a light field installation of countless shimmering points, hovering overhead the audience, creating 3-dimensional moving forms in sync with music.